1AmNotABear/Big-Lab-L/README.txt

 Now for the admin screen.

 You can also log in to the admin screen (go back a lot to get back to the pin pad screen).
 Login using the password.
 You have two options, the ability to set global low and high temps on all users for their AC settings and the ability to go into user profiles, where you can directly access user profiles to view and modify their settings.
-You can also delete profiles (but be careful if you do as deleting will remove it and there is no way to add back without repowering the board).
+You can also delete profiles (but be careful if you do as deleting will remove it and there is no way to get the user back without repowering the board).

 Code Structure: